240415-NET/trainer-code/Notes/6-10 Notes - Intro to JS.md

 higherOrderFunction(sayHello); // Hello!
 ```

-### Functions that are properties of objects are called methods.
+### Functions that are properties of objects are called methods

 ```javascript
 const obj = {
     greet: function(name) {